amnezia-vpn/amnezia-client/README.md

 export PATH=$(PATH):/path/to/GOPATH/bin
 ```

-5. Xcode should automatically open.
+5. Open XCode project.
 You can then run/test/archive/ship the app.

 If build fails with the following error
 ```